 Fill Your Day With Good Stuff.

-Scientific research showing smiling and laughing have positive effects on mental and physical health.
+Scientific research shows smiling and laughing have positive effects on mental and physical health.
 Stay alert to things to smile and laugh at.
 Smile and laugh longer when these things happen.

 The Power Of Gratitude’s

-The reason gratitude’s work way better than ‘positive’ thinking or affirmations is because you are reinforcing things that have happened to you.
+The reason gratitude’s work way better than ‘positive’ thinking or affirmations is because you are reinforcing things that have happened to you and are already fully formed in memory.
 There are existing memories to attach the positive gratitude thoughts too.
 Gratitude’s don’t work if you cannot think why these events are positive.
 Your brain is not an idiot.
 The generic ‘everything occurs for a reason’ is not enough.
 You must actually see the positive to feel happy.

 Having a daily evening gratitude ritual is a great way to resolve potentially negative daily events by analysing them for positive content to be grateful for.
 It will also change the ‘file to long-term memory’ balance while you sleep.
 Your brain will continue highlighting the positive events of the day to file and sending to trash the day’s insignificant events leaving your brain better prepared for processing more positive stuff tomorrow.

-You can start this ‘clearing’ through the day hours before you actually go to sleep too, like as you cook, or on your trip home from work.
-Better still start before you leave work.
+You can start this ‘clearing’ through the day long before you actually go to sleep too, like as you cook, or on your trip home from work.
+Better still, start before you leave work.
 You can end the workday with a positive sense of closure or by writing a better to-do list for tomorrow.
 Either way, you can then leave work at work.

-If you have young children, you can instil this habit with them by playing the ‘name three happy things’ during their bed-time routine.
-It’s not too late for grumpy teenagers either, you’re just going to debate the events of their day until they get the hang of seeing the good for themselves.
+If you have young children, you can instal this habit with them by playing the ‘name three happy things’ during their bed-time routine.
+It’s not too late for grumpy teenagers either, you’re just going to need to debate the events of their day until they get the hang of seeing the good for themselves.